What’s Your Ideal Heart Rate and How to Lower It (10 Unique Tips!)

 • Limiting your alcohol and caffeine intake

-Getting enough sleep - A lack of sleep can increase the production of the stress hormone norepinephrine, which can constrict blood vessels and increase blood pressure
+Getting enough sleep - A lack of sleep can increase the production of the stress hormone norepinephrine, which can constrict blood vessels and increase blood pressure and heart rate.

 Here are ten unique tips for helping you lower your heart rate